Essex Energy Switch

 Those who took part in the last Brentwood Essex Energy Switch saved an average of more than £200 and many residents saved even more.

-Once again Brentwood BC & Essex County Council are organising a collective energy switching initiative for people and businesses who want to cut their energy bills.
+Although the latest switch has finished, Brentwood BC & Essex County Council will again be organising a collective energy switching initiative for people and businesses who want to cut their energy bills in the near future.